 - 1 tablespoon water

 - Make the homemade tartar sauce according to these directions.
-Refrigerate until the seafood is ready.
+Refrigerate until the seafood is ready, up to 24 hours.

 - Drain the oysters in a colander.
 Discard liquor.
 Set aside.